shinyhealthtools/medmodr/CONTRIBUTING.md

 ---

 ## Feature Requests

-Proposals for new features are welcome.
-Please open an issue with the label `enhancement` and describe:
+Suggestions for new features are encouraged.
+Please open an issue using the `enhancement`  label and include:
-- The statistical method or functionality you would like to implement
+- A description of the proposed statistical method or functionality
-- Why it would benefit researchers, with reference to specific use cases or published research
+- The motivation for adding the feature
-- Any relevant literature or methodological references
+- Relevant methodological references or supporting literature, where applicable

-### Priority Features
+### Priority Areas

-The following are high-impact areas where contributions are especially encouraged:
+The following areas are considered high-priority for future development.
 #### 1. Multilevel Mediation, Moderation, and Conditional Process Analysis

-Extend MedModr to support multilevel and hierarchical data structures, enabling researchers to analyze nested data (e.g., students within schools, patients within clinics) using mediation and moderation models.
+Support mediation and moderation models for hierarchical and nested data structures (e.g., students within schools or patients within hospitals).

 #### 2. Structural Equation Modeling (SEM)

+Develop comprehensive SEM capabilities, including:

-- **Covariance-Based SEM (CBSEM):** Allow users to specify latent variable models, assess model fit using indices such as CFI, TLI, RMSEA, and SRMR, and obtain factor loadings, validity, and reliability estimates.
+- **Covariance-Based SEM (CBSEM)** with model fit indices (CFI, TLI, RMSEA, SRMR), factor loadings, validity, and reliability assessment.
-- **Partial Least Squares SEM (PLS-SEM):** Support composite-based estimation suitable for exploratory research and small sample sizes.
+- **Partial Least Squares SEM (PLS-SEM)** for exploratory analyses and smaller sample sizes.
-- **Integrated User Workflow:** Allow users to enter all items in a single interface, inspect factor loadings, evaluate and refine model fit interactively, assess validity and reliability, and specify the analysis type — all within one seamless workflow.
+- **Integrated User Workflow** allowing users to specify measurement models, evaluate model fit, assess validity and reliability, and perform structural analyses within a single interface.

 #### 3. Bayesian Mediation, Moderation, and Conditional Process Analysis

-Implement Bayesian estimation methods for mediation and moderation models, including:
+Implement Bayesian estimation methods with support for:

-- Prior specification options (default, weakly informative, and user-defined)
+- Prior specification (default, weakly informative, and user-defined)
 - Posterior distributions and credible intervals
-- Bayes factors for hypothesis testing
+- Bayes factors
 - Convergence diagnostics (R-hat and effective sample size)

-#### 4. Enhanced UI/UX and Application Robustness
+#### 4. User Interface, Visualization, and Performance

-Developers are encouraged to contribute improvements that make the application more robust and intuitive, including:
+Contributions are encouraged in areas such as:

 - Improved error handling and user feedback
-- Performance optimizations for large datasets
+- Performance optimization for large datasets
-- Accessibility enhancements
+- Accessibility improvements
-- Mobile responsiveness improvements
+- Mobile responsiveness
 - Dark mode and theme customization
-- Keyboard shortcuts for power users
+- Keyboard shortcuts
-- Localization support for additional languages
+- Localization for additional languages
-- Path diagrams for analysis types that currently lack visual output, with coefficient and p-value labels displayed directly on path lines, and customization options consistent with existing diagrams
+- Path diagrams for currently unsupported analyses
+- Enhanced path diagrams with coefficient and p-value labels
-- Improvements to existing path diagrams, including better layout, styling, and interactivity
+- Improved layout, styling, and interactivity of existing diagrams
-- Overall UI redesign and modernization to make the application more visually appealing, polished, and user-friendly across all sections and workflows
+- Overall interface redesign to create a more polished, intuitive, and modern user experience

 ---

 ## Development Guidelines

-### Technology Stack
+Technology Stack

-- **Frontend:** Pure HTML, CSS, and JavaScript (no frameworks required)
+- **Frontend:** Pure HTML, CSS, and JavaScript
 - **Distribution:** Single self-contained HTML file
 - **Browser Support:** Modern browsers (Chrome, Firefox, Edge, and Safari)

-### Statistical Accuracy
+### Statistical Standards

+To maintain scientific rigor:

-- All statistical methods must be validated against established literature
+- Statistical methods should be validated against established literature.
-- Reference PROCESS Macro outputs for comparison where applicable
+- Results should be compared with PROCESS Macro outputs whenever applicable.
-- Include unit tests for critical calculations
+- Unit tests should accompany critical statistical calculations.

 ### Submitting Changes